Skip to Content

 Address: Ponte Vecchio, 50125 Firenze FI, Italy

-During the peak tourist season, it can get very busy, which is why I recommend strolling through at night.
-If you’re traveling with your significant other, there’s a love-lock section in the middle of the Ponte Vecchio.
+It can get jam-packed during the peak tourist season, so I recommend walking leisurely through at night.
+If you’re traveling with your significant other, there’s a love-lock section in the Ponte Vecchio.
 It’s a beautiful spot to snap a picture over the Arno River.

-23. Take a day trip to Fiesole for stunning views of the city.
+23. Take a day trip to Fiesole for stunning city views.

 Address: R74R+WX Fiesole

-If you’re a person that loves stunning aesthetics, then you’ll love spending an afternoon in Fiesole.
-This small town is located the top of a hillside 5 kilometers outside of the city of Florence.
-The town features a ton of history too, dating back to the Roman and Etruscan eras.
-Visiting Fiesole is an easy day trip from Florence and access here
+If you are someone who loves stunning aesthetics, then you’ll love spending an afternoon in Fiesole.
+This small town is located atop a hillside 5 kilometers outside Florence.

 While you’re here, take in the panoramic views of Florence by dining at one of the excellent restaurants overlooking the city.
 There is also a market in the main town square that you can plan a visit around to make the most of your day.